Set up your organisation for pensions

 - Select the % of Gross checkbox.

-- If you have chosen a Net Pay Arrangement, set the Percentage at 1%.
+- If you have chosen a Net Pay Arrangement, set the full Percentage.
 If you have chosen a Relief At Source contribution, the basic rate of tax (currently set at 20%) should be taken from the percentage.
-This means you should set the Percentage at 80%.
-Relief At Source pension schemes take 20% directly from HMRC as tax relief for the employee.
+For example, if the percentage is 1%, you should enter 0.8%.

 - Select your Liability Account.